Monday, January 18, 2010

 Philanthropy Action has also posted “Advice for Donors to Haiti - providing advice based on research from the World Bank and the Fritz Institute”

-“Haiti's Coming Public Health Challenges”, written byAlanna Shaikh at UN Dispatch.
+An article “Haiti's Coming Public Health Challenges”, written byAlanna Shaikh at UN Dispatch.

 Really.
 These things are so. very. important.
 Know who's getting your money.
 Know where it's going.
 Help the best way possible.